 When you were a kid, your mum could do no wrong.
-She was the most beautiful, cleverest and kindest woman in the world, and she would NEVER lie to you.
+She was the most beautiful, clever and kindest woman in the world, and she would never lie to you.
 Newsflash!
 She did.
 All the time.
-In her defence, she probably didn’t bother with fact-checking.
-These scary statements kept you in line, so she ran with them.
+In her defence, she didn’t have the internet, so couldn’t fact-check.
+These statements – some of them scary – were likely handed down from her mum.
+Besides, they kept you in line, so she ran with them.

-Here are 11 porky pies she told you that you probably still believe.
+Here are 11 porky pies she told you that are actually not true.

 1. Sitting too close to the TV will damage your eyesight